NelloZhong/Twitter-Based-Product-Recommendation-System/README.md

 Twitter-Based Product / Sales Events Recommender
 ========================
 This is a course project of the big data analytics.
-The project was worked together by  Qianyi Zhong ,  Dongxue Liu and Lucy Lin.
+The project was completed together by  Qianyi Zhong ,  Dongxue Liu and Lucy Lin.
+Due to the limitation of time, it can only run locally at this moment.
+However, We will keep working on it.

 The entry program of the whole project is /BigDataProject/src/cmu/arktweetnlp/GetFollowersIDs.java